 Antidepressants will turn you into a zombie

 At the end of the day, millions of people in every country take medications for their health.
-In the US, the CDC reports that 48.6% of Americans were on at least one prescription drug between 2015-2018, that’s almost half the population of the US.
+In the US, the CDC reports that 48.6% of Americans were on at least one prescription drug between 2015-2018.
+That’s almost half the population of the US.
 Taking something for your mental health should be no different.
-If people don’t feel pill shamed for taking an aspirin for a headache or a beta-blocker for a heart arrhythmia, then you shouldn’t feel guilty or bad for taking an antidepressant.
+If people don’t feel pill-shamed for taking an aspirin for a headache or a beta-blocker for a heart arrhythmia, then they shouldn’t feel guilty or bad for taking an antidepressant.
 Mental health is health.
 I’ll say it again, mental health is health.

 I take so many medications that I feel like I could start my own pharmacy.
 I take bisoprolol for my heart arrhythmia and chest pains, metformin for my reactive hyperglycaemia, lansoprazole for my IBS, and now mirtazapine.
 For a couple of weeks, I was taking naproxen for my knee problems, but had to switch back to ibuprofen.
 The naproxen caused diarrhoea on a scale I hadn’t seen since my colonoscopy all because I after consumed four units of alcohol the night before.
 I asked to start taking antidepressants because I was struggling to cope.
 I needed help, so I asked for help.
 It’s all keeping me alive and helping me function, so there’s nothing to be ashamed of.